 - Enter the following details:

-- The subdomain (required) that will become the alias, for example, www.
+- Hostname: The subdomain (required) that will become the alias, for example, www.

-- The domain name that you want to create the alias of, it can't be an IP address.
+- Is an alias of: The domain name that you want to create the alias of, this can't be an IP address.

 - Click Create record to save your settings.

-Example: In the screenshot below we are making blog.one-example.guide a into an alias of ghs.google.com.
+Example: In the screenshot below we are making blog.one-example.net into an alias of ghs.google.com.
 So we can serve our Blogger blog on our own domain.
-The TTL is left empty, meaning it will default to 3600.
+The TTL is left empty, meaning it will by default set to 3600.